Trusted WordPress tutorials, when you need them most.

 Simply click on the different themes to see a preview of how this form will look on your website.
 After making your decision, let’s scroll to the ‘Custom Styling’ section.

-The settings you see may vary depending on your theme layout.
+The settings you see may vary depending on the layout theme you selected.
 For example, if you selected ‘Quick Search,’ then the ‘Quick Search’ setting will be enabled by default.

 Choosing a search form theme

-Depending on your layout and the kind of form you want to create, you may need to enable and disable some of the ‘Custom Styling’ settings.
+Depending on your layout and the kind of form you want to create, you may need to toggle some of the ‘Custom Styling’ settings on or off.
 For example, if you want to create a form that searches by category, then click to enable the ‘Category Search’ toggle.

 Also, make sure to select the custom search engine you created earlier in the ‘Engine’ menu.
 As for the ‘Results Page,’ you can use the default WordPress version or create a custom search results page.